Tamolitch, The Blue Pool

 The trails less traveled are the ones I cherish most and Oregon has a bounty of places to choose.
 We’re heading up the McKenzie River Valley into the rugged mountains where a gentle trail lead us to one of the state’s most remarkable sites called Tamolitch or the “Blue Pool.”

 The McKenzie River Scenic Byway may leave you spellbound as you explore this timeless transition into Oregon’s Cascade Mountains.

-“It is scenic and it is beautiful,” noted Meg Trendler of Travel Lane County.
+“It is scenic and it is beautiful,” noted Meg Trendler of Eugene, Cascades & Coast.
 “You are driving along the river and you get these glimpses of an absolutely crystal clear river all along the way and lots of greenery too.”

 Nostalgia is alive along this byway; you feel it when you pass through two of Lane County’s 20 covered bridges: Goodpasture – at 165 feet, Oregon’s second longest – and Belknap Bridge, a river cross-over since 1890.

 “The bridges were generally made of wood back in the 20s and 30s but if you covered them the timbers would last twice or three times longer in Oregon’s wet weather,” said Trendler.